-Get those eggs and butter ready, because you’re going to want to make every one of these recipes, the best gluten free cookies of 2018.
+Get those eggs and butter ready, because we're going to be making the very best gluten free cookies you've ever had!

 (If you can't have eggs and butter, each recipe makes suggestions for how to replace them so never fear!)